 - Subtype polymorphism gives a single term many types using the subsumption rule.
-For example, a function with argument $\tau$ can operate on any value with a type that is a subtype of $\tau$ . - Ad-hoc polymorphism usually refers to code that appears to be polymorphic to the programmer, but the actual implementation is not.
+For example, a function with argument τ can operate on any value with a type that is a subtype of τ . - Ad-hoc polymorphism usually refers to code that appears to be polymorphic to the programmer, but the actual implementation is not.
 A typical example is overloading: using the same function name for functions with different kinds of parameters.
 Although it looks like a polymorphic function to the code that uses it, there are actually multiple function implementations (none being polymorphic) and the compiler invokes the appropriate one.
 Ad-hoc polymorphism is a dispatch mechanism: the type of the arguments is used to determine (either at compile time or run time) which code to invoke. - Parametric polymorphism refers to code that is written without knowledge of the actual type of the arguments; the code is parametric in the type of the parameters.
 Examples include polymorphic functions in ML, or generics in Java 5.
 We consider parametric polymorphism in more detail.
-Suppose we are working in the simply-typed lambda calculus, and consider a "doubling" function for integers that takes a function f, and an integer x, applies f to x, and then applies f to the result. $$doubleInt \triangleq \lambda f : \mathbf{int} \to \mathbf{int}. \ \lambda x : \mathbf{int}. \ f \ (f \ x)$$ We could also write a double function for booleans.
+Suppose we are working in the simply-typed lambda calculus, and consider a "doubling" function for integers that takes a function f, and an integer x, applies f to x, and then applies f to the result. $$doubleInt \triangleq \lambda f : \mathbf{int} \rightarrow \mathbf{int}. \ \lambda x : \mathbf{int}. \ f \ (f \ x)$$ We could also write a double function for booleans.
 Or for functions over integers.
-Or for any other type... ''' \begin{aligned} doubleBool &\triangleq \lambda f \colon \mathbf{bool} \to \mathbf{bool}.\ \lambda x \colon \mathbf{bool}.\ f\ (f\ x) \\ doubleFn &\triangleq \lambda f \colon (\mathbf{int} \to \mathbf{int}) \to (\mathbf{int} \to \mathbf{int}).\ \lambda x \colon \mathbf{int} \to \mathbf{int}.\ f\ (f\ x) \\ &\vdots \end{aligned} ''' In the simply typed lambda calculus, if we want to apply the doubling operation to different types of arguments in the same program, we need to write a new function for each type.
+Or for any other type... ''' doubleBool \triangleq \lambda f : \mathbf{bool} \rightarrow \mathbf{bool}. \ \lambda x : \mathbf{bool}. \ f \ (f \ x) doubleFn \triangleq \lambda f : (\text{int} \rightarrow \text{int}) \rightarrow (\text{int} \rightarrow \text{int}). \ \lambda x : \text{int} \rightarrow \text{int}. \ f \ (f \ x) ''' In the simply typed lambda calculus, if we want to apply the doubling operation to different types of arguments in the same program, we need to write a new function for each type.
 This violates the abstraction principle of software engineering: Each significant piece of functionality in a program should be implemented in just one place in the source code.
 When similar functions are carried out by distinct pieces of code, it is generally beneficial to combine them into one by abstracting out the varying parts.
 In the doubling functions above, the varying parts are the types.
 We need a way to abstract out the type of the doubling operation, and later instantiate this abstract type with different concrete types.
-We extend the simply-typed lambda calculus with abstraction over types, giving the polymorphic lambda calculus, also called System F. A type abstraction is a new expression, written $\Lambda X$ . e, where $\Lambda$ is the upper-case form of the Greek letter lambda, and X is a type variable.
-We also introduce a new form of application, called type application, or instantiation, written $e_1$ $|\tau|$ .
+We extend the simply-typed lambda calculus with abstraction over types, giving the polymorphic lambda calculus, also called System F. A type abstraction is a new expression, written ΛX . e, where Λ is the upper-case form of the Greek letter lambda, and X is a type variable.
+We also introduce a new form of application, called type application, or instantiation, written e_1 [τ].
 When a type abstraction meets a type application during evaluation, we substitute the free occurrences of the type variable with the type.
 Note that instantiation does not require the program to keep run-time type information, or to perform type checks at run-time; it is just used as a way to statically check type safety in the presence of polymorphism.
 1.1 Syntax and operational semantics The new syntax of the language is given by the following grammar.